SAP/sap-customer-data-cloud-accelerator/README.md

 ## Preview

-The preview mode is a feature that allows the user to see and test the changes in the local environment, without the need to deploy the data to the customer data cloud console.
+The preview mode is a feature that allows the user to see and test the changes in the local environment, without the need to `deploy` the data to the customer data cloud console.

 ### How to use filters on preview

-The filter is applied on the "src/index.html" file, that will filter the screens that the user will choose to see by using the apiKeys that are configured on the configuration file cdc-accelerator.json, for example:
+The filter is applied on the "src/index.html" file, that will filter the screens that the user will choose to see by using the apiKeys that are configured on the configuration file `cdc-accelerator.json`, for example:

 ```sh
  [{